-“Every single dollar of my paycheck has a home, whether it goes into a vacation savings account, car insurance account or something else,” Engler says.
+“Every single dollar of my paycheck has a home, whether it goes into a vacation savings account, car insurance account or something else,” Engler said.

 She also uses a checking account to give herself an allowance, which goes toward miscellaneous expenses.

-Even if you pay your car insurance every six months, you can set aside money from each paycheck so the funds are ready when you receive the bill, Engler says.
+Even if you pay your car insurance every six months, you can set aside money from each paycheck so the funds are ready when you receive the bill.

-“The more you can save systematically, the easier it will be to stay on track,” she says.
+“The more you can save systematically, the easier it will be to stay on track,” Engler said.